Waxolunist/christian.sterzl.info/resources/content/blog/vim-as-ide-for-python.md

 * F8 - Toggle Tagbar
 * Ctrl-m - Toggle Minibufexpl
 * Ctrl-n - Toggle NERDTree
-* Ctrl-space - Show autocomplete menu for python code
+* Ctrl-space - Show autocomplete menu for Python code
 * F3 - Goto definition
 * Tab - Complete / Jump to next completion mark
 * Shift-Tab - Jump to last completion mark

+### Additional Resources

+You can find additional snippets on github.
+I added [http://vim.wikia.com/wiki/Script:2715](these).

 ## Final Words

 This configuration is just a first step.
 I saw while writing this post
-other useful settings and plugins worth trying in the future and blogging about.
+other useful settings and plugins worth trying and writing about.